jiho314/jiho314.github.io/_pages/about.md

 # Jiho, Park

-Hi, I am a senior Undergraduate student majoring in Electrical & Electronic Engineering at Yonsei University, Republic of Korea.
-I am broadly interested in 3D Vision and scalable Robot Learning. <br/>
+Hello!
+I'm a senior undergraduate student majoring in Electrical & Electronic Engineering at Yonsei University, South Korea.
+My main interests lie in Deep Learning, particularly in 3D Vision and scalable Robot Learning. <br/>

 Previously, I was intrigued by the perception of 4D(dynamic 3D) world.
 Now, I'm deeply interested by how we can use this understanding to make informed decisions and take meaningful actions.
 Consequently, I am now refining research area within Robot Learning, aiming to integrate perception with actionable insights.